staticfloat/Sandbox.jl/README.md

 ## Getting more rootfs images

 To use more interesting rootfs images, you can either create your own using tools such as [`debootstrap`](https://wiki.debian.org/Debootstrap) or you can pull one from docker by using the `pull_docker_image()` function defined within this package.
+See the [`contrib`](contrib/) directory for examples of both.